phlummox-dev/yt-dlp-gui/README.md

 ### Manual

-You must have [Python](https://www.python.org/downloads/) 3.10+ and Pip (the package installer for Python) installed.
+You must have [Python](https://www.python.org/downloads/) 3.10+ and Pip (the package manager for Python) installed.

+You can clone this repository, and run the program from that directory:

 ```bash
 git clone https://github.com/phlummox-dev/yt-dlp-gui